nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-08/README.md

 ### Useful Server Middleware Functions

-So far we have a learned a lot of ways to add middleware to either our application or to our individual routes.
+So far we have learned a lot of ways to add middleware to either our application or to our individual routes.
 Here's a summary of these methods of adding middleware:

 | Function                            | Description                                                                                                   |
 | ----------------------------------- | ------------------------------------------------------------------------------------------------------------- |